Flies on the Wall, Grace Wales Bonner at Hermès

 Scene I: The Gathering

-(Tall windows let in soft, golden light, tracing lines across polished wooden floors.
+(Tall windows let in soft, golden light tracing lines across polished wooden floors.
 The walls are sober, lined with leather-bound books, a few curated bolts of silk leaning carefully against a shelf.
 The long table is impeccably arranged: swatches, papers, and a single porcelain cup of tea.
 Everything breathes intention.
-A soft shuffle of footsteps underscores the room’s stillness).
+A soft shuffle of footsteps briefly interrupts the room’s stillness).

 Heritage :